Clarifai/docs/docs/api-guide/search/rank.md

 :::tip

-- To perform text-to-text searches, you could choose a workflow that includes a text embedder and a clusterer, such as the **Language-Understanding** workflow, as the [base workflow](https://docs.clarifai.com/portal-guide/workflows/base-workflows/) for your application.
+- To perform text-to-text searches, you could choose a workflow that includes a text embedder and a clusterer, such as the [**Text**](https://clarifai.com/clarifai/main/workflows/Text) workflow, as the [base workflow](https://docs.clarifai.com/portal-guide/workflows/base-workflows/) for your application.
 - To perform text-to-image searches, you could choose [**Universal**](https://clarifai.com/clarifai/main/workflows/Universal) as the base workflow, which allows you to use texts to search through your collection of images.

 :::